Time to get rid of your Christmas tree? Here's where you can bring it in NH

 But in many New Hampshire cities and towns, that’s not as simple as tossing it in the dump.
 Many communities have specific instructions for disposal.

 In New Hampshire, residents aren’t allowed to dispose of leaves and yard waste with their normal trash.
-And that applies to Christmas trees, too, according to Marc Morgan, the solid waste manager for Lebanon.
+And that applies to Christmas trees, too.
+Dumping trees in a landfill isn’t great for the environment: They can take up precious space and contribute to methane gas generation as they decompose.

 Many towns and cities in New Hampshire have drop-off or pick-up programs for Christmas trees.
 Residents must remove all decorations – tree stands, ornaments, lights, and tinsel.